 Online learning platforms are one of the most common methods for delivering industry-standard training courses nowadays, and with remote workers enjoying a little more time in their day, why not use this time to upskill your employees?

-With many training budgets cut as a result of the pandemic – if your firm can afford to – it makes sense to try and snap up a bargain and enrol your team onto a relevant course to boost their skills.
+With many training budgets cut as a result of the pandemic – if your firm can afford to – it makes sense to try and snap up a bargain and enroll your team onto a relevant course to boost their skills.
 Online learning communities such as Skillshare, Udemy, or Codecademy are the ideal services to enhance your remote team’s aptitudes.

 7. Learn To Communicate Better

-We’ve all received an email that feels a little short, or when read incorrectly, can cause a bit of offence.
+We’ve all received an email that feels a little short, or when read incorrectly, can cause a bit of offense.
 Not having an office environment to discuss matters in means that tricky conversations can be a bit more difficult to deliver virtually.

 When giving feedback to your team, remember that some might see a sheet full of red amends and panic.
 It’s important to tailor your feedback to suit the style of each of your colleagues and ensure those same straightforward conversations can still be delivered over email or instant messenger.